 The trees visible through the window are still there.
 The Six Bells still exists too as part of the Henry J Beans chain of bars but there’s no jazz upstairs these days.
 These pictures were taken about 1959.
 Jazz was still popular then, more popular than rock’n’roll in some circles.
 Across the road there were plenty of students at Chelsea College and Chelsea School of Art all eager to drink and dance.
-As I’ve said before (see the Art School Dance on the complete list of posts opposite) the 50s was the decade when people started to have serious fun again after years of wartime danger and post-war austerity.
+As I’ve said before (see the Art School Dance ) the 50s was the decade when people started to have serious fun again after years of wartime danger and post-war austerity.
 The students and others in these pictures had grown up in “interesting” times and they were ready to party.
 An even bigger party was waiting for them in the next decade but they didn’t know that yet.

 They were still conventionally dressed but starting to loosen up.
 Look at the women in the centre of the picture with her head thrown back.
 Or this group:

 The band is the Mike Martin Band.
 They’re in a formal pose in the picture by the window but in the others they’re looking far more abandoned and have been joined by their vocalist Pat Adams who can be seen better in the picture below with his back to the audience.

 The band played a form of jazz called mainstream which lay somewhere between the New Orleans style trad jazz and the newer styles.

 The club at the Six Bells was run for several years by musician and cartoonist Wally Fawkes.
 As well as being a musical associate of George Chisholm and George Melly, Fawkes is also known as the creator of the cartoon strip Flook.